 - Sexual Dysfunction

 Problems in the pelvic floor can be very traumatizing, as it is often involving symptoms that are unfamiliar and uncomfortable to discuss.
-These symptoms are more common than not and fortunately, can be addressed through examinations and intervention of muscles of the pelvic floor.
+These symptoms are more common than not and fortunately, can be addressed by thorough examinations and specific muscular exercises of the pelvic floor.
 Your pelvic floor therapist will work closely with you to create an individualized program to help you achieve your goals.

 Temporomandibular disorder is a common condition that stems from the jaw.
-It can be pain or dysfunction associated with jaw opening or chewing.
-Your jaw may hurt, the muscles of your face may spasm or you may have clicking or catching in your jaw.
-Sometimes these symptoms can make eating and talking painful or very limited.
+It can be pain or dysfunction associated with jaw opening, talking, teeth grinding, or chewing.
+Your jaw may hurt, the muscles of your face may spasm, or you may have clicking, catching, or locking.

 Frequent causes of TMD include: